SPORIMEstudio/ItsMagicDoc/README.md

 # ITS-HELPER
-unofficial doc for its magic

-why i am making this
-ans-> im unemployed free guy :).
-(i want to make open source doc)
+**An Unofficial Documentation for ITS Magic**

+---

+## Why I’m Making This
+I’m just a free guy with some extra time 😄
+I want to create an **open-source documentation** that’s helpful for everyone.